“Mercury Forecast Mesa 42 degrees, Calgary 23 degrees, Edmonton 2o degrees”

 Other than the reno we haven’t done anything or plan to for the moment.

 Trump better win or Alberta will take another massive hit.
 Kenny needs to get a way more aggressive with unions.
 They have zero common sense.
-Close to 4 million unemployed in Canada, 80,000 businesses closed in Canada since March and they think striking to “hurt” people and trying to get support to keep their job is just dumb.
+Close to 4 million unemployed in Canada, 80,000 businesses closed in Canada since March and they think striking to “hurt” people and trying to get support to keep their job is right when it is just dumb.